Sandingo/beyondrb/README.md

 A romhack of Pokémon Red and Blue that includes various features from each iteration of Kanto, along with unused beta content found in the Gigaleaks.
 Features:
 - Beta versions of the Steel/Dark/Fairy types!
-- Evolutions from beta builds and future generations, as well as the inclusion of Kanto-exclusive 'mons from GSC (Houndour/Murkrow/Slugma)
+- Unused Pokémon from beta builds and future generation evolutions, as well as the inclusion of Kanto-exclusive 'mons from GSC (Houndour/Murkrow/Slugma)
 - Added NPCs and trades to help with version exclusive or once per save Pokémon.
 - Tradeback NPC in Celadon.
 - FRLG Oak's Aide rewards!
 (Everstone + Amulet Coin)